 RASC NB (Royal Astronomical Society of Canada-New Brunswick Centre) works with Parks Canada and Parks New Brunswick to bring you five Star Parties in settings that can be nothing short of spectacular.
-For more information also visit RASC NB Star Parties.
+You can also visit RASC NB Star Parties for more info.

 Kouchibouguac Spring StarFest